Calvin-Data-Science/data202/web/index.md

 * [CS 109a at Harvard](https://harvard-iacs.github.io/2018-CS109A/)
 * [Critical Thinking in Data Science at Harvard](https://www.youtube.com/watch?v=PDYGjDYTY1o) (links to YouTube because the course website is not public)

-TODO: reword these as clear and falsifiable learning objectives.

 # Prerequisites